doanbactam/m4vvn/apps/web/src/content/posts/7-open-source-tools-for-website-analytics.md

 ---
-title: "7 Open-Source Tools for Better Website Analytics"
+title: '7 Open-Source Tools for Better Website Analytics'
 description: "If you are running a website, SaaS, or online business, having a good analytics tool is important for understanding your website's performance and growth.
 Here are 7 open-source tools that can help you with that."
-image: "/content/7-open-source-tools-for-website-analytics/thumbnail.webp"
+image: '/content/7-open-source-tools-for-website-analytics/thumbnail.webp'
 publishedAt: 2025-01-14
 author:
   name: Mohit Vaswani
-  image: "/authors/mohitvaswani.webp"
+  image: '/authors/mohitvaswani.webp'
-  twitterHandle: "hii_mohit"
+  twitterHandle: 'hii_mohit'
 ---

 If you are running a website, SaaS, or online business, having a good analytics tool is important for understanding your website's performance and growth.
 Analytics tools can give you valuable information about user behavior, where your traffic comes from, and how people engage with your site.

 In 2025, open-source analytics tools have become more powerful and affordable, giving businesses of all sizes a way to track and analyze their data without breaking the bank.

 Let's dive into the list: